 Anna practises in public, employment and commercial law.
 As well as practising as a barrister in England and Wales, Anna is admitted as an attorney in New York State and a solicitor in England and Wales.
 She speaks Spanish and French, and is therefore well-placed to assist in cases involving Spanish or French-language elements and / or New York State or US constitutional law.

-Prior to pupillage, Anna worked in the European Court of Human Rights, the Court of Justice of the European Union, and the Inter-American Court of Human Rights.
+Before coming to the Bar, Anna worked in the European Court of Human Rights, the Court of Justice of the European Union, and the Inter-American Court of Human Rights.
 She also trained as a solicitor at an international law firm in London.

 Anna accepts instructions through the Attorney General’s Junior Junior Scheme.
 For the academic year 2021 – 2022 she is a Public Law Tutor at Queen Mary University of London Law School.
 Please see further detail of her work below.

 - Public law

 Judicial Review: Anna acted as junior counsel on R (Dolan) v Secretary of State for Health and Social Care EWHC 3857 (Admin), a judicial review challenging the lawfulness of the ‘lockdown’ regulations imposed in England as a result of the Covid-19 pandemic.
 Anna regularly acts for and advises local authorities regarding their duties under the Children Act 1989, challenges to care packages and adult social care charging policies, amongst others.
 Anna was instructed as junior counsel to Sarah Salmon on a judicial review concerning the interaction between provisions of the Children Act 1989, ss.
 111 and 222, Local Government Act 1972, s.1, Localism Act 2011 and the Fraud Act 2006.